r3wald/espurna-wiki/MQTT.md

 `{root topic}/rgb/set`        | `255,0,0`       | or CSV (comma-separated-values)
 `{root topic}/hsv/set`        | `300,100,100`   | see note 2 below
 `{root topic}/brightness/set` | `35`            | from 0 to 255
 `{root topic}/channel/0/set`  | `128`           | for each channel, from 0 to 255
 `{root topic}/mired/set`      | `320`           | color temperature in Mired
 `{root topic}/kelvin/set`     | `6000`          | color temperature in Kelvin

 (1) Channel topic will end with a 0-based index of the channel.
-In particular for an RGB bulb, red channel is index 0, green is index 1 and blue is index 2.
+In particular, for an RGB bulb, red channel is index 0, green is index 1 and blue is index 2.
 (2) Hue value ranges from 0 to 360.
 Saturation and Value from 0 to 100.

 ### Sensors